 What to Store in Upper and Lower Kitchen Cabinets

 Do things get lost in your kitchen cabinets?
 Do plastic storage containers and lids fall out when you open a cabinet door?
 If so, then these tips are for you.
+An organized life is right around the corner.

 Most people use upper cabinets for dishes.
 To make the most of the space, use a freestanding stacking shelf placed on the current shelf.
 This gives you two complete shelves, where before you had only one.
 Place larger plates on the main shelf and smaller salad plates or bowls above on the stacking shelf.